Assessing your application

 - Evidence of recent study is generally required for our courses, but we also consider relevant skills learnt through work experience by using the Accreditation of Prior Learning (APL) process.

-- Applicants who have participated in our Manchester Access Programme and our Realising Opportunities Project are entitled to differential consideration at stage 1.
+- Applicants who have participated in our Manchester Access Programme are entitled to differential consideration at stage 1.

 Stage 2 – Additional requirements